Kotlin/kotlinx.coroutines/docs/flow.md

 However, `onEach` is an intermediate operator.
 We also need a terminal operator to collect the flow.
 Otherwise, just calling `onEach` has no effect.

-If we use [collect] terminal operator after `oneEach` then code after it waits until the flow is collected:
+If we use [collect] terminal operator after `onEach` then code after it waits until the flow is collected:

 <div class="sample" markdown="1" theme="idea" data-min-compiler-version="1.3">